John-09/fabric-samples/full-stack-asset-transfer-guide/docs/SmartContractDev/03-Test-And-Debug-Reference.md

 3. Create a chaincode package using the chaincode-as-a-service approach
 4. Install the chaincode to a peer and Approve/Commit the chaincode on a channel
 5. Start the chaincode using the chaincode-as-a-service approach
-6. Attach your debugger to the running chaincode and set a breakpoint
+6. Attach your debugger to the connection.jsonrunning chaincode and set a breakpoint
 7. Invoke a transaction, this will then halt in the debugger to let you step over the code
 8. Find the bugs and repeat **from step 5** - note that we don't need to Package/Install/Approve/Commit the chaincode again.